sourmash-bio/sourmash/doc/command-line.md

  decomposition.
 As the OS223 strain had a slightly higher `f_match` (66%), it was the first match.
 The remaining 33% of the query matched to strain OS185.

-Here, we use this gather csv to `classify our "Sb47+63" mixed-strain query.
+Here, we use this gather csv to classify our "Sb47+63" mixed-strain query.

 Example command to classify this query from the `gather` csv, using the default classification threshold (0.1).

 ```
-sourmash tax classify
+sourmash tax genome
     --gather-csv 47+63_x_gtdb-rs202.gather.csv \
     --taxonomy-csv gtdb-rs202.taxonomy.v2.csv
 ```